filecoin-project/lotus-docs/content/en/storage-providers/setup/initialize.md

 ---
 title: "Initialize"
-description: "This guide describes the necessary steps to configure a Lotus miner for production."
+description: "This guide describes the necessary steps to initilize a storage provider on-chain."
-lead: "This guide describes the necessary steps to configure a Lotus miner for production."
+lead: "This guide describes the necessary steps to initilize a storage provider on-chain."
 draft: false
 menu:
     storage-providers: